 Pre-Computer Era

-In the 19th century, a Frenchman named Jules Duboscq invented the first device capable of displaying moving images.
-Known as the magic lantern, it used a lamp and a series of lenses to project images onto a screen.
+In the 19th century, a Frenchman named Jules Duboscq invented the first device to display moving images.
+The magic lantern used a lamp and a series of lenses to project images onto a screen.
 The device was used to entertain audiences with slideshows and early motion pictures.

 Vector Graphics Era